facetint/42-CPP-Modules/README.md

 **3- Abstract Classes are mainly used for Upcasting, which means its derived classes can use its interface.**
 **4- Classes that inherit the Abstract Class must implement all pure virtual functions.
 If they do not, those classes will also be treated as abstract classes.**

+#### Why Can’t We Make an Abstract Class Object?

+Abstract classes in C++ cannot be instantiated because they are “abstract”.
+It’s like someone is telling you to draw an animal without telling you which specific animal.
+You can only draw if the person asks you to draw a cat, dog, etc., but an animal is abstract.

+The same is the case with abstract classes in C++, so we can’t create objects, but we can create a pointer of an abstract class.